hujhax/austin-improv-wiki/List of Free Fringes.md

 ## 2012 Shows
 * 1/5/2012:
-** Drag: It's simple.
+** Drag, produced by [[Jason Vines]]: It's simple.
 Girls dress up as guys.
 Guys dress up as girls.
 Everyone plays opposite their actual gender.
 We get 4 guys and 4 girls in drag up on stage and do a montage.
 Anything goes.
-** The New Game Project: In shows like Maestro that feature improv games, we've got a ton of favorites that we bust out week after week.
+** The New Game Project, produced by [[Roy Janik]]: In shows like Maestro that feature improv games, we've got a ton of favorites that we bust out week after week.
 In the New Game Project we're throwing all those out of the window.
 We'll take names of non-existent games from the audience and invent new games on the fly.
 And who knows, the ones we like the best might make their way back into Maestro.
 ** [[Firth&Arjet]]
 * 1/12/2012:
 ** Shortform Mashup: Every Saturday for the past 12 years or so we have played improv games during Maestro, our most popular show... games like The Alphabet Game, No Questions, Pan Left/Pan Right, and so on.
 On their own they're a blast, but what happens when we combine games together?
 Madness, that's what.
 Alphabet Hell Dub?
 Movies Bodies Samurai Showdown?
 Come see the brains of improvisers get super broken.